Italy visa refusal 2026: reasons, appeal, court — a real success story

 Related articles

-Questura by cities — timelines after obtaining the visa Moving to Italy: step-by-step plan
+Questura by cities - timelines after receiving the visa

 Tourist Schengen visas the Italians issue fine — but visas for a residence permit are a different story.
 When I applied, the clerk took all the documents and carried them to the consul; she was gone for about 25 minutes.
 She came back and said we needed a contract proving permanent residence.
 I explained that we have ospitalità (we’re staying with hosts) and that signing a contract remotely is simply unrealistic — nothing helped.